pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 Scopes and Streams are created and manipulated via the `StreamManager` interface to the Pravega Controller.
-An URI(`StreamManager.create(controllerURI)`) is a must to any of the Pravega Controller instances in the cluster in order to create a `StreamManager` object.
+An URI to any of the Pravega Controller instance(s) in your cluster is a must to create a `StreamManager` object.
 In the setup for the `HelloWorld` sample applications, the `controllerURI` is configured as a command line parameter when the sample application is launched.

-**Note:** For the "single node" deployment of Pravega, the Controller is listening on localhost, port 9090.
+**Note:** For the "standalone" deployment of Pravega, the Controller is listening on localhost, port 9090.

 The `StreamManager` provides access to various control plane functions in Pravega